carlosjhr64/korekto/imports/KorektoMath.md

 With some exceptions, there are three types of keys:

 * Numbered Latin ASCII keys: `W1 W2 W3`
+  * lower case will not match spaces
+  * upper case may match spaces
 * Mathematical script small Latin: `𝓌`
+  * lower case will no match spaces
+  * upper case may match spaces
 * Representative `ABC`

 ```korekto